 What’s the Best Acne Spot Treatment for Your Breakout?

-There are countless different types of acne, and each kind requires different care.
-This is no different when it comes to last minute solutions.
-So how do you know what kind of acne you have in order for any acne treatment to be successful.
+There are many different types of acne, and each one requires different care.
+It’s important to know what kind of acne you have in order for any acne treatment to be successful.

 Also known as pimples, pustules are raised, red bumps with defined heads that are yellow or white in color.
-The head forms as the immune system kills off the acne-causing bacteria and pus is produced as a byproduct.
-These are one of the most highly visible forms of acne, so many people search for the best acne spot treatment to get rid of them quickly.
-Your best chance at getting rid of pustules at the last minute is a combination of antibacterial and anti-inflammatory products.
+The head forms when the immune system kills off acne-causing bacteria and produces pus as a byproduct.
+These are some of the most highly visible forms of acne.

 Cysts & Nodules